Toyeen1/Toyeen1/README.md

-- 👋 Hi, I’m @Toyeen1
+- 👋 Hi, I’m @Toyeen1 a product manager with strong data analytics skills based in Boston, USA.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Product Managment and Insights, Data Analytics, Predictive Analysis, Customer Experience & Growth and Machince Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning artifical intelligence and machine learning to further develop my analytics skills that helps drive business insights.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on product development, product management and business analysis.
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/toyin-emmanuel/
-"Hi, I'm [Name] - a product manager and business analyst with a focus on driving growth and innovation in the tech industry.
-My skills in data analysis and product development h ave helped me deliver successful results for companies in the past, and I'm always looking for new challenges to tackle.
-Thank you for visiting my website!"
 <!---
 Toyeen1/Toyeen1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.